Letters from Lodi

 "When I make my rosés and white wines, I picture myself hanging out with my aunts and cousins, and I imagine what they'd like to drink.
-My motive is to eventually coax them to like more traditional, dryer styles of wine, although I know they'd prefer something that comes across at least little bit fruity in the nose."
+My motive is to eventually coax them to like more traditional, dryer styles of wine, although I know they'd prefer something that comes across at least a little bit fruity in the nose."

-2018 Seis Soles, Lodi Red Blend ($23) — Plenty of fruit sensations (plummy black fruit and black cherry) in the nose plopped against a backdrop of faintly charred oak, making you think of a Mexican style outdoor grill restaurant, serving up chicken, ribs and tri-tips with beans, rice and corn tortillas (Lodi locals may think of Noriega's Chicken Grill).
-The palate-feel comes across as round, full bodied yet soft and pliant, finishing with sensations of rich fruit encased in hickory/tobacco-ish smoke.
-Imagine hearty food matches of Mexican stews with anything from beef, pork, chicken or menudo, to chilies, beans or hominy, tortilla or nopales.
+2018 Seis Soles, Lodi Red Blend ($23) — Plenty of fruit sensations (plummy black fruit and black cherry) in the nose plopped against a backdrop of faintly charred oak, making you think of a Mexican-style outdoor grill restaurant, serving up chicken, ribs, and tri-tips with beans, rice and corn tortillas (Lodi locals may think of Noriega's Chicken Grill).
+The palate feel comes across as round, full-bodied yet soft and pliant, finishing with sensations of rich fruit encased in hickory/tobacco-ish smoke.
+Imagine hearty food matches of Mexican stews with anything from beef, pork, chicken, or menudo, to chilies, beans or hominy, tortilla, or nopales.

 Rivera adds a few particulars, telling us, "The 2018 Red Blend is made from Syrah [60%] and Cabernet Sauvignon [40%].
-It has the richness of those varietals, but is made with lower tannin, avoiding any bitter taste.
+It has the richness of those varietals but is made with lower tannin, avoiding any bitter taste.
 I want this to appeal to transition wine drinkers who, nevertheless, are very interested in exploring classic wines.
 The Syrah comes from Farrah Vineyard [Klinker Brick's multi-award-winning vineyard] and has lots of viscosity, but without the big tannin you find in, say, a Petite Sirah.
 The Cabernet Sauvignon was aged in more neutral French oak for 22 months, long enough to get the large tannins to drop out."

-If you find this independent brand as intriguing as we do, you should be able to find these bottlings through 6soles.com, or through the 6solesvino Facebook and 6solesvino Instagram pages.
+If you find this independent brand as intriguing as we do, you should be able to find these bottlings through 6soles.com, or the 6solesvino Facebook and 6solesvino Instagram pages.
 In fact, says Rivera, "I've been able to sell most of my wines through connections made on social media.
-I launched my first vintages last year at about this time, after the covid crisis hit, but the immediate response was very positive.
+I launched my first vintages last year at about this time after the covid crisis hit, but the immediate response was very positive.